Teaching and Learning

 Postgraduate Education and CPD

 Our postgraduate programmes are specifically designed to suit the busy GP or primary care healthcare professional.
-We provide a supportive learning environment and a range of educational opportunities for postgraduates whether they are registered for a PhD/MD or enrolled on any of our accredited CPD modules and short courses.
+We provide a supportive learning environment and a range of educational opportunities for postgraduates whether they are registered for a PhD/MD, hold a Fellowship, or are enrolled on any of our CPD modules and short courses.

 For more information about any of our CPD courses, events or modules, or to apply for a place, please contact the GP Department directly.